 Why are we riding?

-Dementia has become the leading cause of death among Australian women, and remains the second leading cause of death for all Australians (ABS 2017).
+The goal for 2020 is to raise $200,000 for Dementia Australia.
+All funds raised by the ride will go towards researching a cure and associated research projects.
+Dementia has become the leading cause of death among Australian women, and the third leading cause of death for Australian men (ABS 2017).
 There is no cure.

 If you would like to make a financial contribution and help us fundraise to help find a cure, please donate here: